vorsanigo/Tweet2Geo/README.md

 ## Requirements

+- Requirements are listed in the `requirements.txt` file
-Some files/tools are required to run some scripts.
+- Some files/tools are required to run some scripts.
 In particular, all the scripts that use `ner.py` need *CoreNLP*/*Stanza* models, while to perform preprocessing it can be required to have the two files `unicode_flags.csv` and `weird_words.csv`, which can be found here in the repository